Annnnnnnnd I’m back with the sequel.

 The vendors are aggressive so you have to stand your ground, this is where your street skills come into play.

 I haggled some deals of my own.

 Vlog time!!
-In my latest video, witness how crazy monkeys can be, the adventure that was our hike up the volcano, and a mini shopping haul of all I bought at the market (it’s a lot of cool goodies!).
-Enjoy!
+In the video below you will witness how crazy monkeys can be, the adventure that was our hike up the volcano, and a mini shopping haul of all I bought at the market (a lot of cool goodies!).